MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ### Catalogue of material

-Many of the elements that were prepared long age have either Migeod's quarry number M23 painted directly on them, or the specimen number R 5937 written on a small, round yellow label firmly fixed to the bone, so their inclusion in the hypodigm is easy to establish.
+Many of the elements that were prepared long age have either Migeod's quarry number M 23 painted directly on them, or the specimen number R 5937 written on a small, round yellow label firmly fixed to the bone, so their inclusion in the hypodigm is easy to establish.

 Since the serial positions of vertebrae are not possible to determine with confidence, the various elements have been assigned letters.
 The letters were assigned piecemeal some time ago, and are no particular order.
 They convey no implication of serial position.
 Available material of the Archbishop includes: